 Whilst he gets frequent mentions in surveys of the cultural scene, there has been no book about him.
 (I published an article on Peter Watson, and another notable art benefactor of the period, Colin Anderson, in the British Art Journal Volume V, No 2 (Autumn 2004)).

 If anyone reading this, or the book, would like to share any insights, please get in touch.

 From early in the 1930s through to his death in 1956, Peter Watson collected, and occasionally sold, a wide variety of modern English and foreign art.

 The contrasting fortunes of Watson's collections in Paris and in London, followed by the nature of their dispersal after his death, and the absence of any personal files, makes it difficult to recreate the extent of his collections in precise detail.
 This study begins the process of analysing Watson's significant art collection, both in London and in Paris before the War, the details of which have not previously been assembled.

-On Friday 1st February I gave a lecture at the Sotheby’s Institute in Bedford Square, under the auspices of the Burlington Magazine, about the art contributions to Horizon magazine.
+On 1st February 2013 I gave a lecture at the Sotheby’s Institute in Bedford Square, under the auspices of the Burlington Magazine, about the art contributions to Horizon.
 This is a very brief synopsis.
-It is hoped to make available the full text of the speech in due course.
+A transcript of my lecture is available on request.

 Once the War finished, more international writers became available, writing about many foreign artists, such as Wilfredo Lam, Matta, Lipchitz and Henri Laurens.
 Big names from the international art world contributed pieces: Clement Greenberg and Sidney Janis from America; Daniel Kahnweiler from Paris; Douglas Cooper from the South of France; and even the legendary Bernard Berenson from I Tatti.